 If you have successful investments (good for you!) you will have to declare the dividends as additional income.
 Money earned from investments is taxable - if you leave this undeclared, it will alert the IRD and that's a bad thing.
-You can easily declare this in your Hnry Dashboard, under 'My Financial Info'.
+You can easily declare this in your Hnry Dashboard, under 'Income Sources'.

 There are several types of investments and corresponding tax liabilities, ranging from investments in stocks and funds, to property.
 Hnry will handle all of these taxes, but it's important you declare money coming from dividends on investments so we know how to handle your return.
 Here's a quick guide so you know what's up.